tanben/launchdarkly-reactweb-demo/README.md

 ## Overview

 This project demonstrates the integration of LaunchDarkly's React Web SDK into a sample React.js application.
-It showcases how to implement feature flags and manage different variations of your application using LaunchDarkly.
+It showcases how to implement feature flags and manage different variations of your application using LaunchDarkly's powerful feature management platform.

 ![Demo GIF](./src/img/reactjsdemo.gif)

 ## Prerequisites